 If the owner of a property wishes to use a property manager or rental company to apply for the permit on their behalf, they must fill out and sign this notarized affidavit authorizing the third party.

 Meet with Zoning Examiner

 Once you’ve collected the aforementioned documents and information, you are ready to meet with a zoning examiner to start the application process.
 In order to do that, you must come to the Development Services Center (Metro Office Building, 800 2nd Ave S.).
 We recommend that applicants arrive by 7:30a.m. to be placed in the queue to be seen by a zoning examiner.
 Applicants can also sign into the queue online starting at 8:00 a.m., but be advised slots fill quickly for the day due to heavy volumes.

 Fire Marshal Inspection

 Once a permit application has been entered, a fire inspection should be scheduled for the property.
-The Fire Marshal’s office is located on the 3rd floor of the Metro Office Building.
-Fire Marshal Inspection instructions are available here.
+Applicants can schedule an inspection by emailing FMORequest@nashville.gov and including the temporary permit number, address, name and phone number of the application.

-Once the inspection has been completed and approved, the applicant must pay a $50 permit fee prior to receiving the permit.
+Once the inspection has been completed and approved, the applicant must pay a $313.00 (as of July 1, 2019) permit fee prior to receiving the permit.
 Cash, check, or credit cards are accepted (a 2.3% processing fee will be applied to all credit card payments).